Succession soundtrack: Here’s why the HBO show’s theme tune is stuck in your head

 Britell, an American composer, pianist, and film producer said, “I think it’s important to always follow things from that almost physical emotional place, as opposed to being too intellectual,” when he spoke to Variety about the music for the show.

 And almost physical and emotional it really is.
-The Succession theme is incredible catchy and memorable, all jangling piano and stabbing strings that directly reflects the shaky alliances and stabs in the back on screen.
+The Succession theme is catchy and memorable, all jangling piano and stabbing strings that directly reflects the shaky alliances and stabs in the back on screen.

 What instruments are used in the Succession theme music?